jambombs24/Enhanced_and_Modernized/README.md

 - Select the "Custom size" option.
 - Set the minimum to at least 10240, and the maximum to the same or greater (recommended: 20480 min; 40960 max).
   - You need to have enough free space on your drive to fit the whole page file, even after intsalling this list.
+  - You also need to make sure that you don't go beneath 15% free space available, or the drive will slow down significantly.
 - Press "Set" to commit your changes.
 - Keep pressing OK until you get out of all the settings windows.
 - Restart your computer.